AmiteshBadkul/fpga-lab/README.md

 6. Design and implement a control unit for a digital lock.
 The digital lock has the passcode “1010”.
 The code should be entered via 2 Push Buttons: one button for entering 1’s (use P16) and another for entering 0’s (use R16).
 Use a third push button (use T18) to add reset functionality.
 Based on the entered code, glow an LED for the following outputs
 a)	LED_0 (Use pin T22) will glow indicating PASS, if the entered 4-digit binary code is correct
 b)	LED_1 (Use pin T21) will glow indicating FAIL, if the entered 4-digit binary code is incorrect
+7. Implement a 2-bit x 2-bit Multiplier using IP Integrator.

 ## FPGA Board Details
 Zedboard Zynq Evaluation and Development Kit [xc7z020clg484-1](https://www.xilinx.com/products/boards-and-kits/1-8dyf-11.html)